Topic: Coping Strategies

 Guest author Patti Schmidt's strategies for handling relapses.

 Two strategies that help when old habits make symptoms worse.

 A few minutes a day of record keeping can produce big benefits.

-Housekeeping can feel overwhelming if you have a serious illness.
-Here's how one patient transformed clutter into order.
+Housekeeping can feel overwhelming with CFS or FM.
+Here's how one person transformed clutter into order.

 CFS patient JoWynn Johns describes how she found blessings in solitude.